ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 Your company's new directive is to improve its decision-making capabilities by analyzing data in various formats across multiple sources.
 Therefore, the company decides to **leverage Microsoft Fabric's capabilities to analyze and manage these diverse datasets more efficiently**.

+## 1. **Lakehouse Modes Exploration**
+Note that the Lakehouse has two modes: 'Lakehouse' and 'SQL Analytics'.
+Familiarize yourself with both.
 ![Step](../media/1/27.jpg)

+## 2. **Explore Lakehouse Properties**
+In the 'Tables' section of your Lakehouse, click the three dots next to your table name and select 'Properties' from the dropdown menu.
 ![Step](../media/1/28.jpg)

+## 3. **Data Format and Management**
+Observe that the table's data format is listed as 'Managed', indicating that the table is a managed entity.
+Also, note that this table has been optimized using Z-order optimization; further details can be found in the extra section.
 ![Step](../media/1/29.jpg)

+## 4. **Review Table Files**
+Return to the Lakehouse overview, expand the table options, and select 'Files' to examine the data.
+Notice that your loaded data is in Parquet format, which is now part of a Delta Lake due to the conversion process.
 ![Step](../media/1/30.jpg)

+## 5. **Final Lakehouse Overview**
+Navigate back to the main Lakehouse view, expand the table options for the final time, and select 'Maintenance'.
 ![Step](../media/1/31.jpg)

+## 6. **Maintenance Options and Optimization**
+Here, you will find options for optimizing file size and vacuuming, which involves removing files that are no longer needed.
+Both processes can be automated.
+This section also details how Z-order optimization is applied to your data; hover over the information icon for more details.
 ![Step](../media/1/32.jpg)

+## 7. **Completion of Task**
+With the exploration of the Lakehouse's features and maintenance options, this task is now completed.
 ![Step](../media/1/33.jpg)

 # Task 1.3 Create shortcut